dothenghia/Codefident/README.md

 2. Right-click and select "Toggle Line Mark" or use the Command Palette
 3. The lines will be highlighted with the configured color
 4. Select already marked lines and use the same command to unmark them
+5. Alternatively, use the keyboard shortcut `Alt+Shift+W` to toggle line marks

 ### Marking Files